kiendang/rdocsyntax/README.md

 remotes::install_github("kiendang/rdocsyntax")
 ```

+*__Warning__: Currently the package is not working reliably on windows.
+If the main branch does not work for you, you can try version `v0.5.2` `remotes::install_github("kiendang/rdocsyntax", ref = "v0.5.2")`.
+Neither version is confirmed to work 100%, however.*

 *__Note__: The package depends on the `V8` R package which depends on `libv8`.
 If you are on Linux you need to either install `libv8` from the package manager of your distro, compile `libv8` yourself or run the following commands to automatically download a suitable static build of `libv8` during installation of the `V8` R package (`>= 3.4`)*

 ```r